learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 ```

 Not _exactly_ the course listing as it scraped some other content as well - a
-great example how tricky scraping can be - but we've still achieved
+great example how tricky scraping can be - but we've still looped through/iterated through html elements!
-iteration!

 ### Operating on bs4.element.ResultSet